(original article by Robert Jobson, Evening Standard, 11 November 2016)

 “Tubli continues to serve as a compelling showcase of our capabilities and technology, further strengthening our position both regionally and internationally.
 Tubli has been a true win-win project.”

-South West Water has selected Bluewater Bio’s enhanced activated sludge process, HYBACS® to upgrade Newquay Sewage Treatment...
+South West Water will install Bluewater Bio’s HYBACS enhanced activated sludge process to upgrade its Newquay sewage...